jts/nanopolish/README.md

 ## Nanopolish modules

-Nanopolish contains a number of subprograms that can be put together into a pipeline.
-The major modules are:
+The main subprograms of nanopolish are:

 ```
-nanopolish extract: extract reads in FASTA or FASTQ format from a set of FAST5 files
+nanopolish extract: extract reads in FASTA or FASTQ format from a directory of FAST5 files
 nanopolish eventalign: align signal-level events to k-mers of a reference genome
 nanopolish variants: detect SNPs and indels with respect to a reference genome
 nanopolish variants --consensus: calculate an improved consensus sequence for a draft genome assembly